 In his contribution to the 'Federalist Papers' (the series of radical and revolutionary articles that envisioned a new democratic American republic), James Madison drew explicit links between political representation and popular participation.
 For Madison, the paradox of democratic government resides in the fact that it has to be simultaneously for the people and of the people.
-It must necessarily involve ordinary citizens and communities in the processes of governance, while also observing a system of checks and balances to ensure that one group does not exercise unfair, unjust or unethical sway over another: 'To secure the public good and private rights against the danger of such a faction, and at the same time to preserve the spirit and the form of popular government, is then the great object to which our inquiries are directed'.4
+It must necessarily involve ordinary citizens and communities in the processes of governance, while also observing a system of checks and balances to ensure that one group does not exercise unfair, unjust or unethical sway over another: 'To secure the public good and private rights against the danger of such a faction, and at the same time to preserve the spirit and the form of popular government, is then the great object to which our inquiries are directed'.

 Madison's point echoes in the oral evidence of Professor Brice Dickson to the Committee.
 Human rights law, in his opinion 'would allow states a certain margin of appreciation' in deciding on employability protocols for special advisors or ex-paramilitary prisoners.
-Professor Dickson and his colleagues Dr Rory O'Connell and Dr Anne Smith argued for an 'individualised approach' - a point
+Professor Dickson and his colleagues Dr Rory O'Connell and Dr Anne Smith argued for an 'individualised approach' - a point that was reflected in the Human Rights Commission's interpretation of the treatment by the European Court of Human Rights on lustration and domestic restriction of employment rights.
+The Madisonian corollary to that proposition is the question of how to balance those individual rights with societal ones.
+Mr Mitchel McLaughlin MLA alluded to this in his response to Professor Dickson's arguments:

-3 Seamus Heaney, "Whatever You Say Say Nothing."
+&lt;sup>3 Seamus Heaney, "Whatever You Say Say Nothing."
 In New Selected Poems, 1966-1987.
 London: Faber and Faber, 1990, pp. 78-80.

-4 James Madison, 'Number X: The Same Subject Continued'.
+&lt;sup>4 James Madison, 'Number X: The Same Subject Continued'.
 In James Madison, Alexander Hamilton and John Jay, The Federalist Papers.
 Harmondsworth: Penguin, 1987 [1788], p.
 123.